-+ [p.
+- [p.
 11] "Not, of course, with her reflection in the glass, because that kind of heroine will sooner or later end up singing a duet with Mr Blue Bird and other forest creatures [...]"

 Various Disney heroines have done this: Snow White was the first, but Cinderella and Sleeping Beauty perpetrated similar offences.
 In the film Mary Poppins, Julie Andrews sings in harmony with her own reflection ('A Spoonful of Sugar') and does indeed go on to sing with other creatures.
-'Mr Blue Bird' comes into the song 'Zippedy Doo-Dah', from the Disney film Song of the South, although there may be some older reference.
+'Mr Blue Bird' is mentioned in the song 'Zip-a-Dee-Doo-Dah' from the Disney film Song of the South, although there may be some older reference.

-+ [p.
+- [p.
 13] "If you needed to boil an egg, you sang fifteen verses of 'Where Has All The Custard Gone?' under your breath."

-Possibly the Lancrastrian version of 'Where Have All The Flowers Gone?', which can also be used for egg-timing purposes.
+Possibly the Lancrastian version of 'Where Have All The Flowers Gone?', which can also be used for egg-timing purposes.

-+ [p.
-14] " You got to come to Mrs Ivy and her baby missus!' "
+-[p.
+14] "'You got to come to Mrs Ivy and her baby missus!'"